-The in-ground trampoline 10ft is one of the most popular in-ground trampoline sizes on the market.
+The in-ground trampoline 10ft is one of the most popular in-ground trampoline sizes on the market and in our range of trampolines.
 This size trampoline combines jumping comfort with an accessible size.
 At Etan trampolines, you have a choice between the Etan Premium and Etan Hi-Flyer line for this size trampoline.

 In the Netherlands, the inground trampoline 10ft is by far the most popular size.
 But why is that?
 Dutch gardens are generally a lot smaller than the gardens of neighboring countries.
 Even newly built gardens are often not very large.
 This ensures that the larger sizes, like the inground trampoline 12ft and inground trampoline 14ft, simply don’t fit our gardens.
 For that reason, the 10ft inground trampolines and 08ft inground trampolines are very popular.
 And that’s not all.
 Next to these accessible sizes of round trampolines, there’s an enormous growth towards rectangular trampolines.
 These trampolines are even easier to place in a smaller garden.